Color Bregman TV: Computational Results

-To compute the minimizers needed for each infimal convolution iteration, we again apply the ADMM algorithm.
+The infimal convolution iteration is a little more challenging to minimize, since we have to find the decomposition of each $u^{k+1}_i$ into a part for which we measure the Bregman distance to $u_j^k$ and one part with a Bregman distance to $-u_j^k$ for each $j$.
+Again, we apply the ADMM algorithm.
 For the sake of avoiding too many indices, we omit additional indices indicating the iteration number of the minimization algorithm.
-We rewrite the minimization with respect to $u_i$ as follows
+We rewrite the minimization with respect to $u_i$ as the minimization of